The Office of the Chief Information Officer

 Maureen Fischer manages Vice Chancellor Welker’s schedule and all OCIO meetings and events.

-Aisha Hamilton, Communications Manager
+Aisha Hamilton, Director for IT Communications

 Kevin Hardcastle, Chief Information Security Officer

 Kevin Hardcastle heads the Information Security Office and leads security efforts across all campuses, schools and departments.
 He also leads the Computer Security Incident Response Team.
 He and his staff are co-located across the Danforth and Medical campuses.

 Russell Sharp, Interim Executive Director – Portfolio and Project Management Office, Enterprise Architecture, IT Service Management

 Russell Sharp leads the organization that enables IT governance at Washington University.
 This includes providing portfolio management, IT capital planning, enterprise architecture, methodologies, a unified approach to IT service management, and skilled resources for strategic initiatives.

 Craig Pohl, Senior Director – Research Infrastructure Services